nsbno/spor/README.md

 Currently, the only package meant for direct consumption is `@vygruppen/spor-react`.
 To get started, please check out its [readme](https://github.com/nsbno/spor/tree/main/packages/spor-react)!

+You can test it out in a CodeSandbox ([JavaScript](https://codesandbox.io/s/spor-react-template-4q3uwc?file=/src/index.js) or [TypeScript](https://codesandbox.io/s/spor-react-typescript-template-wej0dq)).

 ## Setup

 To develop locally, clone the repository and run `npm install` at the root level.